-Option Meaning -h Print help message, and then exit. -q Run quietly (no startup messages). -V Print broker version, and then exit. -v subsystem=level el Set server trace options.
+Option Meaning -h Print help message, and then exit. -q Run quietly (no startup messages). -V Print broker version, and then exit. -v subsystem=level Set server trace options.
 Overrides the value of the P4DEBUG setting, but does not override the debug-level setting in the p4broker.conf file.
 Default is null.
-The server command trace options and their meanings are as follows.
+The server con nmand trace options and their meanings are as follows.
 Trace option Meaning server=0 Disable broker command logging. server=1 Logs broker commands to the server log file. server=2 In addition to data logged at level 1, logs broker command completion and basic information on CPU time used.
 Time elapsed is reported in seconds.
-On UNIX, CPU usage (system and user time) is reported in milliseconds, as per getrusage(). server=3 In addition to data logged at level 2, adds usage information for compute phases of p4 sync and p4 flush ( p4 sync -k) commands. showing the d tracing, output appears in the specified log file, date, time, username, IP address, and command for processed by the server. -Gc Generate SSL credentials files for the broker: create a private key (privatekey.txt) and certificate file (certificate.txt) in P4SSLDIR, and then exit.
+On UNIX, CPU usage (system and user time) is reported in milliseconds, as per getrusage(). server=3 In addition to data logged at level 2, adds usage information for compute phases of p4 sync and p4 flush (p4 sync -k) commands.
+For command tracing, output appears in the specified log file, showing the date, time, username, IP address, and command for each request processed by the server. -Gc Generate SSL credentials files for the broker: create a private key (privatekey.txt) and certificate file (certificate.txt) in P4SSLDIR, and then exit.
 Requires that P4SSLDIR be set to a directory that is owned by the user invoking the command, and that is readable only by that user.
-If config.txt is present in P4SSLDIR , generate a self-signed certificate with specified characteristics. -Gf Display the fingerprint of the broker's public key, and exit.
-Administrators can communicate this fingerprint to end users, who can then use the p4 trust command to determine whether or not the fingerprint (of the server to which they happen to be connecting) is accurate.
+If config.txt is present in P4SSLDIR, generate a self-signed certificate with specified characteristics. -Gf Display the fin gerprint of the broker's public key, and exit. can then use th s can communicate this fingerprint to end users, who he p4 trust command to determine whether or not the the server to which they happen to be connecting) is